Smithsonian, other institutions to get Ebony photo archive - The Boston Globe

 Advertisement

-The foundations plan to donate the more than 4 million prints and negatives — considered one of the most significant collections of photographs cataloguing African American life — to the Smithsonian National Museum of African American History and Culture, the Getty Research Institute and other institutions.
+The foundations plan to donate the more than 4 million prints and negatives — considered one of the most significant collections of photographs cataloging African-American life — to the Smithsonian National Museum of African American History and Culture, the Getty Research Institute. and other institutions.

 ‘‘There is no greater repository of the history of the modern African-American experience than this archive,’’ said James Cuno, president of The J. Paul Getty Trust. ‘‘Saving it and making it available to the public is a great honor and a grave responsibility.’’